The short, third-person version:

 I frequently hold coaching workshops and classes (online and in-person) about writing, storytelling, and exploring personal creative practices.
 My most popular creativity class is Stop Thinking and Write, which is designed to coax ‘stuck’ writers back to the page.
 As a graduate of the Business and Arts NL Creative Edge (2020) program, I also offer workshops on writing artist bios, the role of storytelling in workplace communication, and the empathy-building power of stories.

-I’m the founder and chair of the Association for the Arts in Mount Pearl, the Training Liaison and acting Vice-President for the Storytellers of Canada-Conteurs du Canada, and a former President of Storytelling St. John’s.
+I’m the founder and chair of the Association for the Arts in Mount Pearl, President of Storytellers of Canada-Conteurs du Canada, and a former President of Storytelling St. John’s.